jonathanpchan/openclassroom/README.md

 Helpful Applications:
 * Nodemon - an application that updates your project without having to restart "npm start" or "ng serve"
-* Robomongo - a MongoDB client that displays the data in your database (when connected)
+* Robo 3T - a MongoDB client that displays the data in your database (when connected)

 # [Project Folder Tree]